solexious/LUMOS-Server/README.md

 # lumos
 ## Install
-You will need a current version of nodejs and nodemon installed.
+You will need a current version of nodejs, npm and nodemon installed.

 Install dependencies using `npm install`